 Foods that contain natural digestive enzymes

-Digestive enzymes speed up chemical reactions that turn nutrients into substances that your digestive tract can absorb.
-Without sufficient digestive enzymes stomach aches, diarrhea, gas, or other painful symptoms can result.
+Digestive enzymes speed up chemical reactions that turn nutrients into substances your digestive tract can absorb.
+Without sufficient digestive enzymes, stomach aches, diarrhea, gas, or other painful symptoms can result.

 Digestive disorders:

-Lactose intolerant.
-This is when your small intestine doesn't make enough of the enzyme lactase, which breaks down the natural sugar in milk called lactose.
-With a shortage of lactase, lactose in dairy products that you eat travels straight to your colon instead of getting absorbed into your body.
+Lactose intolerance is when your small intestine doesn’t make enough of the enzyme lactase, which breaks down the natural sugar in milk called lactose.
+With a shortage of lactase, lactose in dairy products you eat travels straight to your colon instead of getting absorbed into your body.
 It then combines with bacteria and causes uncomfortable stomach symptoms.

-It’s often recommended to chew food thoroughly before swallowing, as the enzymes in saliva help break down food for easier digestion and absorption.
-Some of your organs including your pancreas, gallbladder, and liver, also release them.
+Chewing food thoroughly before swallowing is often recommended, as the enzymes in saliva help break down food for easier digestion and absorption.
+Some of your organs, including your pancreas, gallbladder, and liver, also release them.
 Cells on the surface of your intestines store them, too.

-As you get older digestive enzymes decrease.
-This makes it necessary to supplement them or eat foods that have them.
+As you get older, digestive enzymes decrease, making it necessary to supplement them or eat foods with them.
 Adding any of these foods to your diet may help promote digestion and better gut health:

 Amylase breaks down carbs and starches